 Courses in fulfillment of Subarea B4 will develop students’ mathematic/quantitative reasoning skills that can be applied in the various contexts defined by personal, civic, and professional responsibilities.
 Courses will focus on developing and demonstrating a general understanding of how practitioners and scholars collect and analyze data, build mathematical models, and/or solve problems using quantitative methods that go beyond the California State Standards in Mathematics for High School Graduation.
 When addressing questions about the real world, students will create, use, and interpret mathematical models.
 Conclusions and/or results will be formulated, validated, and analyzed using mental techniques, paper and pencil, algebra, and technology as appropriate.

 Courses in Subarea B4 shall include a prerequisite reflective only of skills and knowledge required in the course.
-In addition to traditional mathematics, courses in Subarea B4 may include computer science, personal finance, statistics or discipline-based mathematics or quantitative reasoning courses that demonstrably address the criteria above.
+In addition to traditional mathematics, courses in Subarea B4 may include computer science, engineering, personal finance, statistics or discipline-based mathematics or quantitative reasoning courses that demonstrably address the criteria above.

 3.2.3 Area C, Arts and Humanities